sequra/sequra-style/.github/PULL_REQUEST_TEMPLATE.md

 - There should be a goal describing the motivation for this change.
 - Consider if this change is restricting current style or expanding it.
-- Restricting changes should be discussed with the team before being accepted, and their [severity level should be set to `info`](https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Severity) to allow time for adoption before making them mandatory.
+- Changes should be discussed with the team before being accepted
+- Restricting changes should have [severity level `info`](https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Severity) to allow time for adoption before making them mandatory.

 YOU CAN REMOVE THE PARTS OF THE TEMPLATE THAT DO NOT APPLY TO YOUR PULL REQUEST